MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ---
 import Launch from '/docs/shared-blocks/_launch.mdx';

-# 💙🧡 Preparation for facade period
+# 💙🧡 Preparation for the facade period

 This page contans all the changes that will be introduced to **existing integrations** on Nordic Wallet Launch 🚀.
 Your existing Subscriptions APIs will continue to work until the end of 2024 through facade we build.